ddamato/damato.design/components/button/button.md

 - Buttons come in **one size** that relates to the font.
 Emphasis is expected to be shown through the use of "primary" and "secondary" versions.
 More variations are not necessary as this does not provide a consistent experience.
 :::

+___

+### default
-The default button is provided without standout colors as the use is expect to target anciliary actions beyond primary and secondary buttons.
+The default button is provided without standout colors as it expects to target anciliary actions beyond primary and secondary buttons.
 This also designed to all buttons uses the default styles as a base to keep them consistent.
 The further variations of the button will come from additional attributes.

 ::: audience-designer
 - Background color is set as transparent, foreground color inherit's from the container.